reimer-ux/Hole-In-One/README.md

 # Hole-In-One!

 A simple timing-based game for the [Arduino Circuit Playground Express](https://store.arduino.cc/products/circuit-playground-express).
+Can you master all five stages?

 Drop the ball into the highlight "hole" to win!
-To begin, press the the right button, which starts the game.
-The ball spins in a circle, and the user needs to press the right button to stop it.
-If it's not on the highlighted section, you lose!
-If it is, you move on to the next difficulty!
-There are three difficulties, starting with easy, normal, hard, and extreme.
+The game begins once powered on.
+There are five stages to get through, but be cautious!
+You only have five lives.
+The ball spins in a circle, and the user needs to press either the right or left button button to stop it.
+If it's not on the highlighted section, you lose a life!
+If it is, you move on to the next stage!
+There are five difficulties, each ramping up in speed.
 If you pass the extreme level, you win.
 Good luck!

-If the sound effects and brightness are annoying, flip the switch to enable *night mode*, which decreases the overall brightness and mutes the speaker.
+If the jingles and brightness are annoying, flip the switch to enable *night mode*, which decreases the overall brightness and mutes the speaker.

 ### Inputs

+- Left button `D4`
 - Right button `D5`
 - Slide switch `D7`